Promo codes for broker Pocket Option

 Next, you need to select the transfer method and enter the promotional code in the field located next to the column where the amount to be paid is indicated.

-In the window indicated in the screenshot, you must enter “ZKO196 "and send a request to top up your balance.
+In the window indicated in the screenshot, you must enter “DHZ552 "and send a request to top up your balance.

 Results